Texas Lyft & Uber Accident Lawyer

 - Driver has been assigned a fare.
 Once a fare has been matched to a driver, Uber and Lyft provide that driver with $1,000,000 in both liability insurance coverage and uninsured/underinsured motorist coverage.

 If you have been injured in an accident involving an Uber driver or a Lyft driver, call Simmons and Fletcher, P.C. for a free consultation to learn your rights.
 Regardless of whether you were a passenger in the rideshare vehicle or an occupant of a vehicle hit by the rideshare vehicle, you may be entitled to legal recourse.
-Call 1-800-298-0111 for a free consultation today.
+Call 1-800-298-0111 for a free consultation today with an uber accident lawyer.